 Do all access cards work with Waitlist?

 Drivers must have a ChargePoint account to use Waitlist so they can receive notifications when a charging spot becomes available.
 Contactless credit cards and other anonymous access methods aren’t supported on Waitlist-enabled stations.

 Drivers are reporting an issue with a station.
 Can I turn off Waitlist temporarily?

-To configure the auto-queuing behavior, edit your Waitlist Policy(s) by going to Manage Stations > Waitlist > Waitlist Policies, and click on the policy you want to edit, and go to the Advanced section.
-For most applications, our recommendation is to continue to allow drivers to auto-queue, and to set the successive “automatic snooze” limit to twice the Maximum Snoozes count.
-As an example, if the Driver can snooze four times before being removed from line on a given day, then set the successive “automatic snooze” limit to eight.
+To configure the auto-queuing behaviour, edit your Waitlist Policy(ies) by going to Manage Stations > Waitlist > Waitlist Policies and click on the policy you want to edit, then go to the Advanced section.
+For most applications, our recommendation is to continue to allow drivers to auto-queue, and to set the successive “automatic snooze” limit to twice the maximum snoozes count.
+As an example, if the driver can snooze four times before being removed from the queue on a given day, then set the successive “automatic snooze” limit to eight.
 After two full days of no response (automatic snoozes), the driver’s auto-queue will be disabled.